popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 These applications are more reliable and robust the more aspects of realism can be incorporated into the simulations, including linkage, recombination rate variation, demographic changes, and natural selection.
-So when choosing to generate realistic population genetic simulations for a species of interest, certain elements should be known.
+So when choosing to generate realistic population genetic simulations for a species of interest, certain population and species genetic parameters should be known.
 To run a population genetics simulation with the current standard of realism, regardless of the simulation program used, we would ideally have for the species: